nqureshi/personal-website/public/posts/the-smears-against-edward-snowden-have-begun.md

 David Brooks, [writing for the NYT](http://www.nytimes.com/2013/06/11/opinion/brooks-the-solitary-leaker.html?ref=davidbrooks), informs us that:

->"<i>he could not successfully work his way through the institution of high school</i>",
+><i>he could not successfully
+work his way through the institution of high school</i>

-and that
+and that:

->"he has not
+>he has not
-been a regular presence around his mother’s house for years".
+been a regular presence around his mother’s house for years.

 Jeffrey
 Toobin, of the New Yorker, [writes that](http://www.newyorker.com/online/blogs/comment/2013/06/edward-snowden-nsa-leaker-is-no-hero.html) Snowden is:

-> "a grandiose
+>a grandiose
-narcissist who deserves to be in prison".
+narcissist who deserves to be in prison.

-In a really [marvelous piece](http://www.politico.com/story/2013/06/10-things-to-know-about-edward-snowden-92491.html?hp=r2) called '10 Things to Know About Edward Snowden', Politico decided that the most important thing was "<i>He doesn't have a high school diploma</i>", and the third most important thing was "<i>He wasn't a friendly neighbour</i>".
+In a really [marvelous piece](http://www.politico.com/story/2013/06/10-things-to-know-about-edward-snowden-92491.html?hp=r2) called '10 Things to Know About Edward Snowden', Politico decided that the most important thing you need know is that "<i>He doesn't have a high school diploma</i>".
+No. 3 is "<i>He wasn't a friendly neighbour</i>".

 These smears would be laughable, if they weren't sad.
-Name-calling and ad hominem attacks are what people do when they have nothing intelligent to say.
+When people have nothing intelligent to say, they resort to name-calling and ad hominem attacks.
+Snowden's relationship with his mother has nothing to do with, well, anything.

-Unfortunately, whenever revelations like these appear, the media launches a coordinated effort to smear the character of the revealer.
+This isn't new.
+Whenever revelations like these appear, the media launches a coordinated effort to smear the character of the revealer.

 Back in the 70s, a guy named Daniel Ellsberg leaked the Pentagon Papers, which showed that the government had lied about Vietnam & dragged the US into a war